Communications to the site editor (including submission of material intended for posting) should be sent to: email@example.com

-Philip Durkin is Deputy Chief Editor of the Oxford English Dictionary.
-He trained as a medievalist and historian of the English language at the University of Oxford, where he completed a doctorate on previously unedited Middle English prose texts.
-He speaks widely on English etymology, and has published in journals including Transactions of the Philological Society, Dictionaries, and Critical Quarterly.
-His monograph The Oxford Guide to Etymology was published by OUP in 2009.
-He is Honorary Treasurer of the Philological Society, Britain’s oldest learned society devoted to the scholarly study of language and languages.
+Philip Durkin is Deputy Chief Editor of the Oxford English Dictionary, where he has led the dictionary’s specialist team of etymologists since the late 1990s.
+He trained as a medievalist and historian of the English language at the University of Oxford, where his doctoral research focused on previously unedited Middle English prose texts.
+He has published in journals including Transactions of the Philological Society, English Language and Linguistics, Dictionaries, and Critical Quarterly.
+His monographs The Oxford Guide to Etymology and Borrowed Words: A History of Loanwords in English were published by OUP in 2009 and 2013, and he is editor of The Oxford Handbook of Lexicography (2016).

 Stephen Heath is a Fellow of Jesus College, Cambridge, where he is Keeper of the Old Library.